T-Birds Recall D Marc-Andre Gaudet from Orlando

 SPRINGFIELD, Mass. - The Springfield Thunderbirds announced today that the club has recalled defenseman Marc-Andre Gaudet from the ECHL's Orlando Solar Bears.

-Gaudet, 20, has posted 13 points (three goals, 10 assists) in 31 games with Orlando in his first pro season.
-He skated in four games with the T-Birds last month, posting a +1 rating.
+Gaudet, 20, has posted 13 points (three goals, 10 assists) in 32 games with Orlando in his first pro season.
+He has skated in five games with the T-Birds, posting a +2 rating and two penalty minutes

 A native of Moncton, N.B., Gaudet was drafted by the St. Louis Blues in the fifth round (152nd overall) of the 2022 NHL Draft.
 In 169 QMJHL games with the Acadie-Bathurst Titan, Chicoutimi Sagueneens, and Sherbrooke Phoenix, Gaudet put up 107 points (29g, 78a) and a +64 rating.